To See Place: Part 1

-In the center of the work there is a hole that leads to contained space inside.
-This space is warm, heat radiating from a vent inside.
+In the center of the work there is a hole that leads to a contained compartment.
+The space inside is warm, heat radiating from the interior.
 The sensory experience of interacting with the sculpture reflects the vulnerability of engaging with a cave space.
-The works asks the viewer to trust the structure, contorting their body in order to experience visceral sensation.
+The work asks the viewer to trust the structure, contorting their body in order to experience visceral sensation

 Cave Part B